HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 We are now able to ship machine learning and data products in a couple of weeks.
 Down from months.

-Our platform / compute spend is down 50 %.
+Our platform spend is down 50 %.

 ### How we got there
 Once we’d settled on an architecture we really believed in, it was time to make the final migration.
 We divided the migration process in a few steps: